fsantanna/dceu/doc/manual.md

     - A tuple of patterns that tests if the head expression is a tuple, and then applies each nested pattern recursively.
       The head tuple size can be greater than the tuple pattern.
-- An extra "such that" condition following the pipe symbol `|` that must be satisfied, regardless of the head expression valuue.
+4. An extra "such that" condition following the pipe symbol `|` that must be satisfied, regardless of the head expression value.
   If given, this condition becomes the capture value of the branch.

 Except for `else` branches, note that the branches can use the